Silent Night (opera): Background

-The libretto is based on the multilingual screenplay by Christian Carion for the 2005 film Joyeux Noël that tells a story during the historical short-lived spontaneous 1914 Christmas truce between enemy combatants in World War I. According to characters and situations, the libretto is mostly sung in English, French and German, but also some Italian and Latin.
+The libretto is based on the multilingual screenplay by Christian Carion for the 2005 film Joyeux Noël that tells a story during the historical short-lived spontaneous 1914 Christmas truce between enemy combatants in World War I. Depending on the characters and situations, the libretto is mostly sung in English, French and German, but also some Italian and Latin.

 The opera was commissioned by Minnesota Opera as part of its New Works Initiative in co-production with Opera Philadelphia.
 For Kevin Puts, it was his first opera, while Mark Campbell had written librettos before.

 Campbell remarked that the core message of the opera is "'War is not sustainable when you come to know your enemy as a person.'
 When you see that the person you might be shooting has a child or a wife or has this life at home and they’re just not the enemy, then it becomes very difficult if not impossible to sustain war."